jmanfredi/jmanfredi.github.io/_posts/2020-05-21-dungeondice.md

 ![diagram](/images/for-posts/dungeondice/comparison-all.png){:class="img-responsive"}

 Obviously, pure advantage and pure disadvantage are the best and worst, respectively, and are plotted for the sake of comparison.
 Like I said, we care about D20, DisAdv, and AdvDis.
 For the lowest rolls, DisAdv is the best approach, followed by AdvDis and D20.
 At \\( N = 9\\), D20 and AdvDis switch places.
-Then, above 13, rolling a normal D20 gives the best chance, followed by DisAdv and then D20.
+Then, above 13, rolling a normal D20 gives the best chance, followed by DisAdv and then AdvDis.
+So although DisAdv has the highest expected roll, if you are trying to beat a high target number then the D20 is the best choice.

 Technical Details
 ------